freeCodeCamp/guide/src/pages/css/fonts/index.md

 ---
 ## Fonts

-The CSS font properties define the font family, boldness, size, and the style of a text.
+The CSS font properties define the font family, weight, size, variant, line height and style of a text.

 ### Font family

 The font family of a text is simply set by using the `font-family` property.

 It works with a *fallback* system, if your browser does not support the first font, it tries with the next one and so on.
+If the name of the font is more than one word it must be surrounded by quotes.

 ```css
 p {
     font-family: "Times New Roman", Times, serif;
 }
 ```

+Generic family names are serif, sans-serif, monospace, cursive, fantasy, system-ui.
+It is common to specify one at the end.
+In the case above the user's serif system font would be used.

 ### Font style